KhronosGroup/VulkanSC-ValidationLayers/BUILD.md

 Clone and build the [Vulkan-Tools](https://github.com/KhronosGroup/Vulkan-Tools) repository.

-You will have to direct the loader from Vulkan-Loader to the Mock ICD:
+You will have to direct the loader from VulkanSC-Loader to the Mock ICD:

     export VK_ICD_FILENAMES=<path to Vulkan-Tools repository>/build/icd/VkICD_mock_icd.json